New 2020 Hyundai Sonata Sedan

 The Hyundai Sonata is all-new for 2020, marking the eighth generation of this midsize family sedan.
 Again in its sights are the Honda Accord and Toyota Camry, formidable rivals to be sure.
 But as we’ve come to expect from Hyundai, it is playing to win.
 That mindset has manifested in the best Sonata yet, one that brings loads of safety equipment in even its least expensive form, and unexpected technology and amenities in its highest trim.
+There’s also a 2020 Sonata Hybrid that gets up to 53 mpg on the highway.
 Furthermore, the goods come at a price that still undercuts competitors.

 Part of the 2020 Hyundai Sonata’s revamp is a sleek new exterior design that will surely bring differences of opinion.
 Let your eyes decide.
-Unlike the Camry and Accord, a hybrid version of the new Sonata isn’t available just yet, but is planned for next year.
 And if you’re among the few drivers seeking a manual-transmission family sedan, you’ll have to look to the Honda.
 Those factors aside, the 2020 Hyundai Sonata is a complete package and then some, and still boasts the best warranty in the business.

 You'll Like This Car If...